aws-samples/sample-vonage-serverless-sonic/README.md

 After deployment, the CDK will output the API Gateway URLs.
 Configure your Vonage application:

-1. Create a Vonage application in the Vonage Dashboard
+1. Go to the vonage application page where you previously got your application ID.
 2. Set the **Answer URL** to the `AnswerUrl` output (e.g., `https://xxx.execute-api.us-east-1.amazonaws.com/vonage/answer`)
 3. Set the **Event URL** to the `EventUrl` output (e.g., `https://xxx.execute-api.us-east-1.amazonaws.com/vonage/event`)
 4. Set the **Fallback URL** to the `FallbackUrl` output (e.g., `https://xxx.execute-api.us-east-1.amazonaws.com/vonage/fallback`)